PHELAT/NavigationResult/README.md

 // This function is only available for FragmentResultActivity updateNavHostFragmentId(R.id.anotherNavHostFragment)
 ```
+## Navigate with `requestCode` from FragmentResultActivity
+You can navigate with requestCode as you would do from BundleFragment also from FragmentResultActivity.
 ## Sample
 You can checkout the sample project for NavigationResult from [here](https://github.com/PHELAT/NavigationResult/tree/master/app)
 ## Dependency